httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 1) The client notifies the server that it wants to begin an upload ({{upload-creation}}).
 The server reserves the required resources to accept the upload from the client, and the client begins transferring the entire representation data in the request content.

-An informational response can be sent to the client, which signals the server's support of resumable upload as well as the upload resource URL via the Location header field ({{Section 10.2.2 of HTTP}}).
+An interim response can be sent to the client, which signals the server's support of resumable upload as well as the upload resource URL via the Location header field ({{Section 10.2.2 of HTTP}}).

 ~~~ aasvg
 Client                                  Server